-Carrie Underwood Shows Off Post-Baby Body In Double High-Slit Dress 3-Months After Giving Birth
+Carrie Underwood Shows Off Post-Baby Body In Double High-Slit Dress 3 Months After Giving Birth

 — TerriLynn (@TerriLynnIpp) May 20, 2019

-But the “Before He Cheats” singer hasn’t been shy about the fact that she’s been hitting the gym hard after welcoming baby number two into the world at the start of the year.
+But the “Before He Cheats” singer hasn’t been shy about the fact that she’s been hitting the gym hard after welcoming baby No. 2 into the world at the start of the year.

 As The Inquisitr reported earlier this month, Carrie shared her intense exercise routine with her fans, revealing that she likes to get a pretty full-on workout in with her trainer before hitting the stage as she’s currently heading across the U.S. on her “Cry Pretty Tour 360.”